 With the growth of the internet, our access to information has exponentially improved.
 Unfortunately, so has our access to misinformation.
-At BC Bug, we hope to educate you about common household pests, their behaviors, preventative measures and treatments.
+At BC Bug, we hope to educate you about common household pests, their behaviours, preventative measures and treatments.

 If I have bites, I have bed bugs.

-FALLACY: There are a range of things that could cause bumps to break out, from allergens to other insects.
+FALLACY: There is a range of things that could cause bumps to break out, from allergens to other insects.
 The only real confirmation is finding live bed bugs.
 Use our bed bug inspection video located here, or book one of our knowledgeable technicians to come out and perform an inspection.

 Bed bugs only bite at night.